-The three ways to care for your child’s oral health begins at home.
-There are a multitude of ways that parents can protect their children’s oral health, including teaching their children good oral hygiene habits.
+The three ways to care for your child’s oral health begin at home.
+There are a multitude of ways that parents can protect their children’s teeth, including teaching children good oral hygiene habits.
 Lovett Dental Humble is here to help parents care for their children’s dental needs.

 Brushing Your Child’s Teeth